How to prevent buy now, pay later (BNPL) fraud

 • Real-time decisions - BNPL is designed to be quick and frictionless for the customer, which encourages them to use the service and increases the chance of a conversion.
 However, this makes it hard to conduct thorough identity verification and authorization, which helps fraudsters

-• Delayed repayment - as BNPL purchases are paid off in installments over several weeks, there’s a clearly defined window of opportunity for malicious actors to commit fraud and escape undetected
+• Delayed repayment - as BNPL purchases are paid off in installments over several weeks or in one go at a later date, there’s a clearly defined window of opportunity for malicious actors to commit fraud and escape undetected

 What are the different types of BNPL fraud risk?